CarlosHPlata/notes-vault/3-Coding/Rust - Ownership.md

 ## Transferring ownership

-Normally [[Rust variables and types | Scalar types]] can be copied around when we assign them between variables. let's take for example this:
+Normally [[Rust - variables and types| Scalar types]] can be copied around when we assign them between variables. let's take for example this:

 ```rust
 fn main() {